mynodebtc/mynode_docs/docs/bitcoin/quicksync.md

 # QuickSync

+> **Warning**
-> **_NOTE:_**  QuickSync is now disabled by default and no longer recommended.
+> QuickSync is now disabled by default and no longer recommended.
 The blockchain has gotten too large for QuickSync to be feasible on most devices.

 ## Overview
 QuickSync downloads a torrent for a major chunk of the blockchain from MyNode peers without verifying every block.